d2l-ai/d2l-en/chapter_recurrent-neural-networks/seq2seq.md

 ## Predicting

 Here we implement the simplest method, greedy search, to generate an output sequence.
-During predicting, we feed the same "&lt;bos&gt;" token to the decoder as training at timestep 0.
+As illustrated in :numref:`fig_seq2seq_predict`, during predicting, we feed the same "&lt;bos&gt;" token to the decoder as training at timestep 0.
 But the input token for a later timestep is the predicted token from the previous timestep.

-![Sequence to sequence model predicting with greedy search](../img/seq2seq_predict.svg)
+![Sequence to sequence model predicting with greedy search](../img/seq2seq_predict.svg) :label:`fig_seq2seq_predict`

 ```{.python .input  n=15}
 # Saved in the d2l package for later use